-Cold chain logistics serves to keep the temperature for these goods at a constant throughout the transportation phase of the cycle.
+Cold chain logistics serves to keep the temperature for goods at a constant throughout the storage and transportation phases of the supply chain.
 This intricate choreography is only possible with data-driven insights at every point in the process, from supply procurement through end customer receipt of goods.
 Here is how it works.

 What is cold chain logistics?

-The cold chain process does not begin with transportation.
-It impacts every step of the supply chain, from supply procurement to transport, storage, transport to end customer.
-The temperature-sensitive products must be kept at a consistent, specific temperature or temperature range throughout their lifecycle.
-A rise or fall of temperature during any supply chain phase can spell disaster for the goods.
-A broken temperature chain can also negatively impact the end user, particularly with consumer products that are ingested.
+The cold chain process is more than just transportation.
+It impacts every step of the supply chain, from procurement through packaging, storage, and transport to end customer.
+The temperature-sensitive products must be kept at a consistent, specific temperature or within a temperature range throughout their lifecycle.
+A meaningful change of temperature during any supply chain phase can spell disaster for the goods, requiring remanufacture of any spoiled goods.
+A broken temperature chain can also have widespread negative impacts to customers, particularly with consumer products that are ingested.